 Herniated disc, or the slipped disc, is another significant cause of sudden lower back pain.
 When these discs, present between vertebrae, get damaged due to injury, they bulge or rupture.
 This is known as herniated disc.
 Sudden pressure on the lower back, injury, or improper movement can result in herniated disc.

-Spondylolysis is quite a common cause of pain in the lower back.
-In simplest terms, it is defined as a condition caused due to defect or disorder in the vertebrae.
+Spondylolysis is a common cause of pain in the lower back.
+It is defined as a condition caused due to defect or disorder in the vertebrae.
 Cervical spondylolysis and lumbar spondylolysis are more common than other types.
-There are several causes of spondylolysis, a congenital defect being the foremost.
+There are many causes of spondylolysis, a congenital defect being the foremost.
 It can also result from an injury, trauma or a fracture.

 In most of the cases, severe lower back pain in men and women is caused due to disorders of the kidney, like kidney infection or kidney stones.
 Excruciating back pain, lower abdominal pain, disorders while urination, swelling, etc., are some of the other symptoms observed if one suffers from disorders of the kidneys.